 In this day and age traveling is cheaper than ever.
 We travel for work, for leisure, for family visits, and for escaping to the unknown.
 We are looking at flights ALL the time, but, the flight prices seem so inconsistent and they are changing daily.
 So, here is the royal question, when do we book?
 When is the time we can purchase our flights at their cheapest?
 Here, we have some small hints and tips for how to find the best deals, the guys that make our searches easier and what travel times we gotta avoid.

 To find the best days to fly, it is astronomically easier with handy websites and apps.
-Google’s flight tracker is a great option to receive daily emails about the drop and rise in prices.
+Sites like Skyscanner are great option to receive daily emails about the drop and rise in prices.
 You can monitor crazy flight fluctuations between $500-$1000.
 Strangely enough, sometimes booking a return ticket is cheaper than a one way.
 Yup, crazy huh?
 Look at returns if you are looking for one way.

 So, taking into consideration the benefits of looking at returns, it is also important to know the best seasons to travel.
 Booking during busy holiday seasons, such as Thanksgiving, Christmas, and New Year is a bad idea.

 The prices of the flights for these times of the year skyrocket, as people are coming home from work, they only have a few days to spend with family and friends.
 Unfortunately, the airlines know this and gouge the prices.

 Easter is also a tricky one, worldwide many, many people take vacations/go home around this time also.
 Let’s also bear in mind spring break and summer vacations.
 In parts of Europe, they usually have six weeks of a school break in summer, so obviously, this is when families have their chance of vacation.